Tornikeramazashvili/algorithms/README.md

 **2. Problem Solving**: This folder contains resources on problem-solving approaches, patterns, and current examples.

 - **problemSolvingApproach.js**: This file discusses the problem-solving approach, including examples and the steps needed to effectively solve problems.

+- **frequencyCounter.js**: This file provides an in-depth explanation of the frequency counter pattern, with two examples demonstrating its application in solving algorithmic problems efficiently.